GeographicaGS/CartoDB_Backup/README.md

 # CartoDB Backup
-Python CLI to make a backup of an entire CartoDB domain to SQL dump file.
+Python CLI to make a backup of an entire CartoDB domain to SQL dump file (zipped).

+Optional:
-Optionally you can restore SQL dumped file to a new (created) PostGIS DB.
+- You can restore SQL dumped file to a new (created) PostGIS DB.
+- You can upload sql files to Amazon S3.

 Before execute this script you need a cartodbbkconfig.py file properly formed (See cartodbbkconfig_example.py) in your current/working directory.
+This file (cartodbbkconfig.py) must be in ".gitignore".

 cartodbbkconfig.py config parameters: